-Within the city, Newport News established the Four Oaks Day Services Center in 2018 that provides a safe, centralized location for homeless individuals and families to access a variety of services and connect to housing opportunities through screening and assessment.
-Within the facility, each household can obtain basic services, such as showers, laundry, food and transportation.
+Within the city, the Four Oaks Day Services Center is open daily and provides a safe, centralized location for homeless individuals and families to access a variety of services and connect to housing opportunities through screening and assessment.
+Within the facility, each household can obtain basic services, such as showers, laundry, food, and transportation.
 Additionally, community organizations are co-located in the center and accessible for a large array of services, including case management and housing options.